noeven/Message-Bus/README.md

 7. Message bus accepts and handles the messages.
 8. Servo module receives the command from Logic module, and it will make movement based.
 If it receives a measurement message with 1.0, Servo module moves positively; if it receives a measurement message with -1.0, Servo module moves negatively.

+# Note:
-%Note 1: If you are running the script on macOS, make sure you include the Info.plist as following instruction: https://stackoverflow.com/questions/55518922/missing-info-plist-file-for-c-command-line-tool-application-within-xcode
+Note 1: If you are running the script on macOS, make sure you include the Info.plist as following instruction: https://stackoverflow.com/questions/55518922/missing-info-plist-file-for-c-command-line-tool-application-within-xcode

-%Note 2: Several file address you might need to change:
+Note 2: Several file address you might need to change:
   Simulator.cpp: line 46 (address of text file) and line 50 (address of db.file).
   Node.cpp: line 128 (address of text file) and line 169 (address of image file)